Palmas (music): Fuertes

 Fuertes are used during intense and loud footwork or during loud musical pieces such as bulerías.
 The first three (or two) fingers of one hand are held firm and clapped into the outstretched palm of the other.
 The fingers of the striking hand should point roughly in line with the fingers on the other hand and hit in the bowl of the palm.
 This should result in a crisp, snappy sound.

 Sordas

 Sordas are used during guitar intros, during the singing so as not to drown it out, or during quieter dance phases so as not to distract the dancer.
 The hands are cupped softly so that the fingers of one hand fit snugly into the gap between the thumb and forefinger of the other so that when the hands are brought together, a muffled pop can be heard.

 Contra-tiempo

 Contra-tiempo palmas is a way of clapping between the normal beats in a bar.
-For instance, filling the space between beats with another beat or clap.
+For instance, filling the space between beats with another clap.